-Time was, a kid would ask for a toy and Pops would snap back, “Go make something!”
-Nowadays, thanks to the maker movement, kids covet toys that actually teach them to make stuff.
+Once upon a time, a kid would ask for a toy and Pops would snap back, “Go make something!”
+Nowadays, thanks to the STEM toy and maker movement, kids covet toys that actually teach them to make, build, and program stuff.
 So, “Buy me something” is met with, “Go make something,” which requires a toy purchase, which leaves Pops wondering if he’s stumbled upon the nexus of the universe.
-To help you avoid the aforementioned brain freeze, here’s a great list of 9 cool, new maker toys.
+To help you avoid the aforementioned brain freeze, here’s a great list of the best STEM toys, building toys, and DIY toys for kids.
 Because you don’t really want your kid looting around in your toolbox for spare parts to their parent shrinking machine.

 At 4 feet tall, with 1200+ parts and 10 motors powering articulated limbs, the only thing more fun than building this bot is playing with it.
 It’s programmable through learned intelligent motion or motion capture, has voice recognition, and comes preloaded with 1000+ phrases, facts, jokes, and dance moves.
 All that, with a face like Johnny 5 and a name like Jambi’s catchphrase.
 That brain spasm you just felt is 1986 you losing his damn mind.

 LittleBits are electronic building block kits full of buttons, triggers, switches, wires, batteries, motors, LEDs, and more (the “Bits”) to encourage your kid (the “Little”) to invent all the things.
 This kit was dubbed “The ultimate invention toolbox” because its 60+ parts can create 12 included inventions — among them a “Bubblebot,” pinball machine, and RC car — plus hundreds more online.
 All those hours of creativity and distraction should excite you more than a little bit.